The ESA Registration Of America

 Is there any paper-work I need to bring for my ESA?

-Aside from your ESA letter, to show that your animal is there to provide emotional support, you may need some other forms.
+If your airline chooses to accommodate ESAs, aside from your ESA letter, to show that your animal is there to provide emotional support, you may need some other forms.
 These include a:

 • Veterinary Health Form: to prove that your pet is vaccinated and registered.
 If you tend to fly a lot and would prefer a non-branded Vet form, you can do so.
 Your form must include the following- information about the animal type, breed, weight, and vaccinations.